-How to Send Photos for your Custom Order
+How to Choose Photos for your Custom Order

-Your photos don't have to be professional; in fact, a couple of quick smartphone photos will more than likely do the trick.
-And if your custom order is a gift, you can probably scrounge up appropriate photos without letting the cat out of the bag.
+Your photos don't have to be professional; in fact, a few quick smartphone photos will more than likely do the trick.
+And if you're commissioning a portrait as a gift, you can probably dig up appropriate photos without spoiling the surprise.
 However, there are a few guidelines to keep in mind when gathering photos for your custom order.
-Since I can't see you in person, my drawings can only be as good as the reference photos and explanations that you send.
-Follow the 10 tips below to select the ideal photos for your custom portrait.
+Remember that I can't see you in person, so I rely on the reference photos you send.
+For a portrait that you'll love, it's very important that you send good reference photos and clear explanations, per the 10 tips below:

 1. I'll need 2-3 good photos of each person (and/or pet).
 It's helpful for me to have multiple photos to reference.
 So what is a "good photo"?

 2. Photos should be close up.
 They don't have to be so close that I can count every hair and freckle, but I should be able to see your facial features (eyes/nose/mouth) clearly.
-Think headshot, not full-body group photo.
+Think headshot rather than full-body group photo.

 There are two exceptions to this rule: